Market environment

 Forecasted changes

-The upturn in flat sales observed at the beginning of 2025 was partly due to the fact that many buyers were holding off on their purchase decisions in anticipation of the new support programme.
-Now that it is clear that the programme only applies to the secondary market, demand for new flats may stabilise at a level commensurate with customers’ current creditworthiness.
-Recent months have brought optimistic changes in macroeconomic factors.
-Higher GDP growth, lower inflation and easing interest rates, with moderate cost pressure in construction.
+The upturn in flat sales observed since the beginning of 2025 is partly due to the fact that many buyers were holding off on their purchase decisions in anticipation of the new support program and the announced interest rate cuts.
+Now that it is clear that the program only applies to the secondary market, demand for new flats may stabilize at a level adjusted to buyers’ increased creditworthiness.
+The last quarter brought very optimistic changes in macroeconomic factors – GDP growth, lower inflation and significant interest rate cuts, with moderate cost pressure in the construction industry.